Double-digit deaths, record case increases show worsening COVID-19 outbreak in Rowan - Salisbury Post

 Double-digit deaths, record case increases show worsening COVID-19 outbreak in Rowan

-By Natalie Anderson
+By Natalie Anderson and Josh Bergeron

 news@salisburypost.com

-The number of deaths among those who aren’t associated with a local congregate care facility has steadily grown, and the county reported seven this week, with two of those occurring on Friday.
+The number of deaths among those who aren’t associated with a local congregate care facility has steadily grown, and the county reported seven this week.
 Deaths outside of such facilities now total 61.
-Four deaths this week were reported in local nursing homes or residential care facilities, including two at Autumn Care, one at Liberty Commons and one at Elmcroft.
-That brings the total number of deaths to 149 with an average age of 80 among them.
+Five deaths this week were reported in local nursing homes or residential care facilities.
+That brings the total number of deaths to 150 with an average age of 80 among them.

-The county this week added an average of 110.5 cases each day, with a record of 136 cases reported on Tuesday.
-On Friday, the county reported 111 additional cases, amounting to 6,723 total cases since March.
-Of those, nearly 22% are currently active, while 5,099 have recovered.
+The county this week added an average of 105 cases each day, with a record of 136 cases reported on Tuesday.
+The county reported 111 additional cases on Friday and 124 on Saturday, bringing the total to 6,723 total cases since March.
+Of those, nearly 23% are currently active, while 5,155 have recovered.

 The positivity rate of local cases increased again this week in Rowan County.
 It is now at 8.41% after more than 78,000 tests reported.
 The average age of positive cases is 44, with the plurality of positive cases among those aged 18-35.